mattrips/scratchPad/Protocol Conformance.md

 ## 1.2 Collection of Protocol Requirement-Witness Pairs

-The collection of each witness for each protocol requirement of a protocol to which a type is declared to conform is   a type's conformance to a protocol is referred to as a protocol conformance.
+A protocol conformance is the collection of each witness for each protocol requirement of a protocol to which a type is declared to conform.

 &#9724;   Metaphorically, each protocol conformance is an immutable struct containing a declaration that a type conforms to a protocol and a dictionary of protocol requirement-witness pairs:
 ```